TrustTheVote-Project/VoteTrackerPlus/bin/README.md

 ############
 ```

 Note that five of the seven contests have been merged to master and as such now have a fixed offset in the _official_ tally of those contests.
-This allows the voter who cast this ballot to say, with a very high level of trust, that their vote in contest '0000 - US president' is 71.
-As more contest CVRs are added to the tally (merged to master), the 71 will not change.
+This allows the voter who cast this ballot to say, with a very high level of trust, that their vote in contest '0000 - US president' is number 71 out of N.  As more contest CVRs are added to the tally (merged to master), the 71 will not change for this repo/precinct.
+However, the vote number will changes as precincts are aggregated.

 Ta Da

 Two of the contests above remain in the ballot cache and can still be randomly included in some other anonymized ballot check.
-At some future random time they will be merged to master.
-When all the polls close and the vote center has no more incoming ballots, the cache is completely drained and merged to master.
+They will be merged to master by the VTP server at some point, either randomly during the voting or once the voting ceases at the polling location.

 Running the above demo does not modify the VTP-root-repo repo and does not push any changes in the VTP-mock-election.US.nn repository back to the upstream GitHub repositories.
-This is because by design the four scanner and server app repo pairs have the git origin pointing to the local bare repositories found in the local-remote-server folder in the demo.nn directory.
+This is because by design the VTP scanner and server app repo pairs have the git origin pointing to the local bare repositories found in the local-remote-server folder in the demo.nn directory.

 At any time and in any repository cloned from the local-remote-server VTP-mock-election.US.nn.git repository (that is not running something else) one can run inspect the current tally by:

 ```bash
 $ ./tally_contests.py
 ```

-However, as of this version, the ./vote.py program does not automatically pull the ElectionData repo as the VTP scanner and server apps do and as such, the ElectionData repo needs to manually 'git pull'ed for it to be updated in the workspace that is manually casting ballots.

 ### 5) Development cycle